ranleung/pinterest/README.md

-#One Month Rails
+#Pinteresting

-This is the pinteresing sample application!
+This is my Pinterest sample application!

 by Randall Leung